Expats Talk about Health Insurance and Healthcare in Buenos Aires, Argentina

 Do you have anything more to add about local medical facilities in Buenos Aires?

 "Medical facilities and medical care in Buenos Aires, Argentina are generally of a high standard.
 The city has a number of public and private hospitals, clinics, and medical centers that offer a wide range of services.
 Many of these facilities are well-equipped and staffed with experienced medical professionals.
 In addition, there are a number of specialized medical centers that provide specialized care for specific conditions.
 The city also has a number of pharmacies and medical supply stores that provide a wide range of medications and medical supplies.
-Overall, medical care in Buenos Aires is of a high quality and is accessible to all," remarked one expat living in Buenos Aires .
+Overall, medical care in Buenos Aires is of a high quality and is accessible to all," said one expat living in Buenos Aires .

 As a foreigner living in Buenos Aires, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Buenos Aires, Argentina, you will have access to public healthcare.
 The public healthcare system in Argentina is available to both citizens and foreigners, offering a range of services from primary care to specialized treatments.
 However, it is important to note that public hospitals and clinics can be crowded, and waiting times may be long.
 Additionally, the quality of care and facilities may vary depending on the location.
 Many expats and foreigners choose to use private healthcare services, which offer a higher standard of care and shorter waiting times, but at a higher cost.
-It is recommended to have health insurance to cover the expenses of private healthcare," commented one expat living in Buenos Aires , Argentina.
+It is recommended to have health insurance to cover the expenses of private healthcare," remarked one expat living in Buenos Aires .

 What have your experiences during the pandemic with the local healthcare system been like?